 Check and change the lubricant according to the Periodic Maintenance Chart.
-When adding or changing the lubricant use approved SAE 80W-90 hypoid gear lube.
+When adding or changing the lubricant, use approved SAE 80W-90 hypoid gear lube.

-To check lubricant, remove each filler plug; the lubricant level should be 1 in. below the threads of the plug.
+To check lubricant, remove the level plug; the lubricant level should be visible at the threads.
 If low, add SAE approved 80W-90 hypoid gear lube as necessary.